Blasphemy law in Egypt

 The main blasphemy law in Egypt is Article 98(f) of the Egyptian Penal Code.
 It penalizes: "whoever exploits and uses the religion in advocating and propagating by talk or in writing, or by any other method, extremist thoughts with the aim of instigating sedition and division or disdaining and contempting any of the heavenly religions or the sects belonging thereto, or prejudicing national unity or social peace."

 The blasphemy laws have frequently been invoked against religious minorities such as Coptic Christians, as well as Islamic sects viewed as heretical by mainstream Sunni Muslims and atheists.
 In 1981, during the El Zawya El Hamra religious strife, the Egyptian penal code was amended to prohibit the "insulting of religions."

 The law was supposedly enacted to protect religious minorities.
 However, many believe that the law is now being abused.

 The constitution

 According to the Constitution of Egypt, the state religion is Islam.
 The main source of legislation is Islamic jurisprudence.
 By the Constitution and the 1981 Education Act, "religious education" is compulsory in public and private schools.
 A "religious education" requires that all students be taught verses from the Quran.
-At the age of sixteen, every Egyptian must obtain an Identity Card.
+At the age of fifteen, every Egyptian must obtain an Identity Card.
 The card states one's religion as Muslim, Christian, or "other".
 The card is necessary for most services including banking, schooling, and medical treatment.